PADL/ASN1Codable/README.md

 ### SEQUENCE

-The `SEQUENCE` below represents tags using the `ASN1ContextTagged` property wrapper.
+The `SEQUENCE` below can be represented using the `ASN1ContextTagged` property wrapper.

 ```asn1
 TBSCertificate  ::=  SEQUENCE  {